 Control cookies.
 Go to Settings > Safari > Block Cookies.
 To remove cookies already on iPhone, go to Settings > Safari > Clear History and Website Data.

 Let Safari create secure passwords and store them for you.
-Tap the password field when creating a new account, and Safari will offer to create a password for you.
+Tap the password field when creating a new account, tap Suggest Password, then Safari will suggest a password for you to use.